kuperiu/Scripts-and-tools/README.md

 # count_types
-This tool print all the different type names of an elasticsearch index In the end it prints the amount of types
+This tool print all the different type names of an elasticsearch index.
+In the end it prints the amount of types